Ricefish: Description

 Most of these species are quite small, making them of interest for aquaria.
 Adrianichthys reach lengths of 8.5–17.1 cm depending on the exact species involved, while the largest Oryzias reaches up to 8 cm.
 Most Oryzias species are less than a half this length, with the smallest being up to only 1.6 cm long.
 They have a number of distinctive features, including an unusual structure to the jaw, and the presence of an additional bone in the tail.

 The Japanese rice fish (O. latipes), also known as the medaka, is a popular model organism used in research in developmental biology.
 This species has traveled into space, where they have the distinction of being the first vertebrate to mate and produce healthy young in space.

-Genetic study of the family suggests that it originally evolved on Sulawesi and spread from there to the Asian mainland; the supposed genus Xenopoecilus are apparently unrelated, morphologically divergent species of Oryzias.
+Molecular phylogenetic studies suggests that it originated in India, and that the diversity found on the island of Sulawesi forms a single lineage.
+It has also been suggested that not only the species formerly classified in the genus Xenopoecilus, but also those in the genus Adrianichthys, evolved through speciation from species of the genus Oryzias.